 The Company is included in the filing of income tax returns in the U.S. federal jurisdiction, and in various states, either as part of an affiliated filing group or on a stand-alone basis.
-The Company's open income tax years vary by jurisdiction, but all income tax years are closed through 2008 for all significant jurisdictions.
+The Company's open income tax years vary by jurisdiction, but all income tax years are closed through 2015 except for New York State and City.

 The Company regularly assesses the likelihood of assessments in each taxing jurisdiction within which it operates and has established tax reserves it believes are adequate in relation to any potential exposures.
-The Company has recorded unrecognized tax benefits of \$1.1 million as of December 31, 2018.
-Included in the balance of unrecognized tax benefits as of December 31, 2018 is \$852,900 of tax benefits that, if recognized, would affect the effective tax rate.
+The Company has recorded unrecognized tax benefits of \$1.1 million as of December 31, 2019.
+Included in the balance of unrecognized tax benefits as of December 31, 2019 is \$852,900 of tax benefits that, if recognized, would affect the effective tax rate.
 The Company does not believe any unrecognized tax benefit will significantly increase or decrease within twelve months.

-The Company records interest and penalties accruing on unrecognized tax benefits in loss before tax benefit as interest expense and other expense, respectively.
-For the year ended December 31, 2018, the Company accrued income tax-interest of \$96,630 on unrecognized tax benefits.
-As of December 31, 2018, the Company had an income tax-related interest payable of \$317,355 on its consolidated statement of financial condition.
+For the year ended December 31, 2019, the Company accrued income tax-interest of \$114,845 on unrecognized tax benefits.
+As of December 31, 2019, the Company had an income tax-related interest payable of \$432,200 on its consolidated statement of financial condition.

-10. Employee compensation plans
+11. Employee compensation plans